-The Department of Psychiatry at the University of Iowa is proud to offer both ACGME accredited and non-accredited fellowship programs to those interested in further advancing their clinical and research training.
+The Department of Psychiatry at the University of Iowa is proud to offer both ACGME-accredited and non-accredited fellowship programs to those interested in further advancing their clinical and research training.

 LMSW Fellowship

 This fellowship is a specialized opportunity catering to individuals who have their Master’s Degree in social work and seek additional training to work as a therapist.
-Fellows are assigned to the Psychiatry Department and work closely with a board-approved clinical supervisor to accrue hours toward independent licensure.
+Fellows are assigned to the psychiatry department and work closely with a board-approved clinical supervisor to accrue hours toward independent licensure.
 Fellows are in a unique position to divide their work hours, so they are not only providing therapy within a wide variety of treatment needs, but perhaps most importantly fellows’ job function includes participation in a host of training lectures, groups, and projects catered toward professional interests.
 Learn more about the LMSW Fellowship.

 INSPIRE Fellowship

-The Iowa Neuroscience Specialty Program in Research Education (INSPIRE) offers four post-doctoral training positions within the University of Iowa’s Department of Psychiatry.
-The two-year fellowship program is designed to train fellows who are dedicated to a career in neuroscience research.
+The Iowa Neuroscience Specialty Program in Research Education (INSPIRE) offers post-doctoral training positions within the University of Iowa’s Department of Psychiatry.
+The two-year fellowship program is designed to train fellows dedicated to a career in neuroscience research.
 Fellows will have the opportunity to work alongside a University of Iowa senior investigator based on their research interest.
 Faculty mentors specialize in a wide range of research topics including, neuroimaging, genetics, molecular biology, neuromodulation, cognitive neuroscience, and epidemiology.
 The program stresses the acquisition and application of research skills in neuroscience technologies to examine the mechanisms, lifetime trajectory, and treatment approaches to major mental illnesses.
-Learn more about the INSPIRE Fellowship
+Learn more about the INSPIRE Fellowship.

 Consultation-Liaison Fellowship